 Another way to secure an ordinary hex socket is Endeavour's pin plugs (here and here) which are driven into the socket and render it non-removable.

 Spline: Designed by the Bristol Wrench Company this style is well suited for high torque applications but is not frequently seen.
 Some have 4 lobes, others have 6 lobes.
 Just looking at one, if you don't realize it is a spline drive, it is easy to mistakenly use or try an Allen driver and thus deform it; this might be one reason for its rarity.

-There is a variant of the Bristol spline (or, it looks like a Bristol spline) with a pin in the center to reject drivers lacking the corresponding hole.
+There is a variant of the Bristol spline (at least, it looks like a Bristol spline) with a pin in the center to reject drivers lacking the corresponding hole.
 However, these cannot be found and the picture may be fictitious or may be of a different style than Bristol.

 Torx: Not really a security fastener, but when they were first introduced it seemed that way because drivers were hard to find.
 Torx was developed by Textron Fastening Systems (web site no longer exists) which apparently is now Acument Global Technologies.